RamyaSheshadri/RTL_Design_and_Synthesis/README.md

 # RTL_Design_and_Synthesis
-# RTL Design and Synthesis Workshop using SKY130 🚀
+# RTL Design and Synthesis using SKY130 🚀

 ## Overview